discrete-notes/discrete-notes.github.io/_posts/2019-02-13-simulation-3.md

 edges adjacent to $u$ is described by a factorized polynomial $P_u$.
 By definition $P_u$ is included in $(w+b)^{\Delta}$.

-### Product and common label property
+### Product and consistency property
 We now use the key properties to have a better upper bound on $P_u$.
 Thanks to the product property, we know that $P_u\subseteq w(b+w)^{\Delta-1}$.
 Now consider a white node $v$, and the set labels given by its black neighbours.
-Because of the common label property, there must at least one of its edges labeled with $b$, that is $P_v$ cannot be $w^{\Delta}$.
+Because of the consistency property, there must at least one of its edges labeled with $b$, that is $P_v$ cannot be $w^{\Delta}$.
 And well, that's all we need!